drupalprojects/features_override/README.txt

 feature.

-To view these specific line-by-line code differences, click the Default link next to your Override module from the Features admin page, then click the new Overrides tab.
-This will show the Overrides currently exported as individual lines with a checkbox next to each line.
+To view these specific line-by-line code differences, click the Default link next to your Override module from the Features admin page, then click the

-Any new overrides that haven't yet been captured into code will also be displayed on this page.
-If you want to add a specific line to your Override feature simply check the box next to the line, then click the Download Feature button.
-If you want to remove a specific line from your Override feature, uncheck the box next to the line, then click the Download Feature button.
+Review Overrides tab.
+This will show the Overrides currently exported as individual lines (along with the normal "diff" listing below).

+To change which specific lines are exported, click the Recreate tab, then open the Components dropdown.
+Select the "Features Overrides Individual" (advanced) tab.
+Then click the "Refine" link next to the component you want to adjust.
+Each specific override line will be shown as a checkbox.
+Simply check or uncheck the lines desired.
+Then click the Download button to create a new version of your Override feature.

-In the main Features Admin page there is also a new Overrides tab.
+In the main Features Admin page there is also a new Review Overrides tab.
 This will show a list of any new overrides no matter which module that relate to.
 This is a very useful debugging tool for determining where changes have been made to your site.
 The Overrides tab will tell you the exact Component being overridden.
 The normal "Review Overrides" tab in Features only shows the raw code "diffs" and sometimes cannot show the full context of the change.
-The new Overrides tab can show you exactly what the change is and where it is made (which View changed, which field changed, etc).
+The new Review Overrides tab can show you exactly what the change is and where it is made (which View changed, which field changed, etc).